Windows 11 Transition

 What You Need to Do

-Computers that can be upgraded will automatically receive the update during a routine patching window on September 23, 2024.
+Computers that can be upgraded will automatically receive the update during a routine patching window in July.
 No additional action is needed.

 UNLV Top Tier 2.0